 - As I’ve mentioned, I think that there is a huge and fundamental shift in thinking that is needed to rethink what “project management” is.
-I’m not sure that simply adding some words about Agile to PMBOK is going to help people make that shift in thinking to see “project management” in a fundamentally and radically different perspective.
+I’m not sure that simply adding some words about Agile to PMBOK is going to be enough to help people make that shift in thinking.
+It requires seeing “project management” in a fundamentally and radically different perspective.

 - The whole concept of PMBOK does not seem to be very consistent with an Agile approach:

-- Agile is based on some very simple and succinct principles and values and relies very heavily on the training and skill of the people performing the process to interpret those principles and values in the context of a project
+- Agile is based on some very simple and succinct principles and values.
+It relies very heavily on the training and skill of the people performing the process to interpret those principles and values in the context of a project

-Putting those two things together is like trying to mix oil and vinegar – they just don’t blend together very well and attempting to blend the two approaches at that level doesn’t seem to make much sense to me.
+Putting those two things together is like trying to mix oil and vinegar.
+They just don’t blend together very well and attempting to blend the two approaches at that level doesn’t seem to make much sense.

 What is the Solution?

 This is definitely a challenging problem.
-It’s sort of like trying to get Christians and Muslims to agree on a unified view of religion.
-They both believe in God but they have very different ways of worshiping that we’re not likely to change.
-A similar thing could be said about Agile and traditional plan-driven project management – they both have a common goal of delivering business results but the way each approach goes about doing it is very different.
+Agile and traditional plan-driven project management are like two different religions – they both have a common goal of delivering business results but the way each approach goes about doing it is very different.

 There are two significant components of the solution to this problem:

-- Developing an Integrated View of Project Management – Somehow, we have to create a much more unified view of what “project management” is that fully embraces Agile as well as traditional plan-driven project management.
-However, modifying PMBOK to totally integrate Agile would be like trying to modify the Koran to totally integrate a view of Christianity into it.
-It just wouldn’t work at all.
-If you were to set out to create a unified view of religion, that approach would be ridiculous.
-A better approach would be to cross-reference the Bible and the Koran to identify areas of similarity and then create an over-arching guide to blend the two approaches together to create a unified view of religion.
+Somehow, we have to create a much more unified view of what “project management” is.
+That view should fully embrace Agile as well as traditional plan-driven project management.
+However, modifying PMBOK to totally integrate Agile would be very difficult.
+Its like setting out to create a unified view of religion.
+A better approach might be to cross-reference the two sources to identify areas of similarity and then create an over-arching guide to blend the two approaches together to create a unified view of religion.

-I believe that is essentially what PMI has attempted to do with The Agile Practice Guide which I discussed in a separate article.
-For a long time, PMI has treated Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two areas.
+I believe that is essentially what PMI has attempted to do with The Agile Practice Guide.
+I discussed that in a separate article.
+For a long time, PMI has treated Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
 The new Agile Practice Guide attempts to bridge that gap and show a more integrated approach to those two areas.
-I think that is the only reasonable strategy that makes sense.
+I think that is the only reasonable strategy that makes sense for now.